Aiden-Brown/AssemblyCalculator/README.md

 ### Note:
 As more ideas come to mind and I'm ahead of schedule tasks may be added to the list, but if I'm behind schedule I will not remove some tasks.

+# Development Environment
+This will be developed in a Ubuntu Machine running using WSL.
+I was just looking for something simple to use, I was planning on using VMware Workstation Personal as work uses VMware however there were a lot of loop holes to jump through to find the right one and the process started to become a long one so using WSL was easy, simple and fit the requirements of the project.

+# Commands to run
+To run the project you will need to do the following (assuming you are connected to the Linux machine you have running):

+- sudo apt-get update -y
+- sudo apt-get install -y nasm

+This allows you to download an assembler that works on Linux machines.
+From what I could read this doesn't work for all Linux machines and is dependent on the Linux OS you have downloaded.

+You can check if they have downloaded correctly by typing "nasm -v" and "ld -v" to check if the Assembler downloaded and if the linker was downloaded as well.
+If there are no errors then you are winning and can continue.

+To then get a program to run the next thing that you need to do is Assemble the code, then link the generated object file to an executable one and run it.
+To do this you need to do the following (Using HelloWorld.asm as an example):

+- nasm -f elf32 -o HelloWorld.o HelloWorld.asm

+This is telling the assembler to create an object file called HelloWorld.o from HelloWorld.asm.
+The name of the .o file can be anything you want and doesn't have to match the asm files name.
+Next you need to link this newly created object file to an executable file.

+- ld -m elf_i386 -o HelloWorld HelloWorld.o

+This allows the file to be converted into an executable for the user to be able to run and test the code.
+Again the name of the executable does not need to be the same.
+To run the executable you just need to do this:

+- ./HelloWorld

+and there's the project running.